MiamiOH-CSE274/Portfolio/README.md

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?

-Destructor's are used to free up memory that is no longer in use.
-Destructor's are necessary in C++, but not Java because Java automatically frees up memory while C++ does not.

-Objects cleaning up after themselves.
-Java checks heap to see if object still in use, if not object is deleted, c++ does not do this.
+Destructor's are used to free up memory that is no longer in use, which prevents memory leaks by deleting variables and other data that are no longer needed/in use.
+Destructor's are necessary in C++, but not Java because objects in Java automatically clean up after themselves by checking the heap to see if the object is in use.
+If  the object is no longer in use, the object is deleted.
+C++ does not run automatic garbage collection and leaves it up to the user to manage memory.

 5 - Create collection classes using templates in C++
 ----